shaefelinger/HCS-Project2-TravelBlogVue/README.md

 - the name and the profile-image is displayed

-- you can add new posts, and edit and delete existing posts
+- you can add new posts,  edit and delete existing posts
 - the Login-button becomes a Logout-button

 ------